CAMBRIDGE CHAMBER OF COMMERCE CONSTITUTION

 The objects of the Chamber shall be:

-- The collection and dissemination of information on all relevant matters of interest to the commercial community, and the public in general.
+The collection and dissemination of information on all relevant matters of interest to the commercial community.

-- To develop the general public interest in the Chamber by distributing relevant information of all matters relating to the activities of the Chamber.
+To develop awareness and understanding of the Chamber by distributing relevant information relating to activities of the Chamber

 The number of Members shall be unlimited.
 Any person or body corporate engaged or interested in commerce, trade or community of the Town of Cambridge and the Waikato district shall be eligible as a candidate for membership.
 Every candidate for admission as a Member of the Chamber shall be proposed and seconded at a meeting of the Committee and shall be elected by majority resolution of the Committee.
 Such person shall acknowledge that they agree to abide by the rules in the Constitution and, on payment of the requisite subscription, become a Member of the Chamber.
 The Committee shall have power to co-opt any person or corporate body as a Member of the Chamber provided that the prior consent of such person or corporate body has first been obtained.